gvwilson/thirdbit/src/fiction/eimin/index.md

 Their clothes lay at the pool's edge.
 Suresh's body and legs were pale in the moonlight, though his hands and feet and face were bark brown.
-Hediyeh—Hediyeh was all one color.
+Hediyeh—Hediyeh was also tanned in some places and not in others.
-That's all I want to say.
+That is all I want to say.

 Suresh lunged forward, catching Hediyeh's foot.
 "Stop it!
 Stop it!" she squealed as he tickled her.